valelopez12/logistics-optimization/README.md

   Defines `run_logistics_optimization(file_path, n_clusters, alpha, beta, sample_size, max_retries)`, returns `(assignments_df, util_df, df_clean)`.

 * **app.py**
-  Implements Streamlit UI: sliders, file uploader, download links, tables, and charts.
+  Implements Streamlit UI: sliders, file uploader, download links, tables and charts.

 ## License

 This project is licensed under the **Gurobi Academic WLS** license.
+In case this license is not available replace with an open source solver like "GLPK".
+These are much slower than Gurobi and may requiere smaller sample sizes to fully optimize the logistics process.